Jeff Sessions

-Sessions was an early supporter of Donald Trump's 2016 presidential campaign; he was nominated by Trump for the post of U.S. attorney general.
+Sessions was an early supporter of Trump's 2016 presidential campaign; he was nominated by Trump for the post of U.S. Attorney General.
 He was confirmed and sworn in as attorney general in February 2017.
 In his confirmation hearings, Sessions stated under oath that he did not have contact with Russian officials during the 2016 presidential campaign and that he was unaware of any contact between Trump campaign members and Russian officials.
 However, in March 2017, news reports revealed that Sessions had twice met with Russian ambassador Sergey Kislyak in 2016.
 Sessions later recused himself from any investigations into Russian interference in the 2016 United States elections.
-As Attorney General, Sessions rescinded a memo issued by one of his predecessors, Eric Holder, that had sought to curb mass incarceration by avoiding mandatory sentencing for drug crimes; he ordered federal prosecutors to begin seeking the maximum criminal charges possible.
+As attorney general, Sessions rescinded a memo issued by one of his predecessors, Eric Holder, that had sought to curb mass incarceration by avoiding mandatory sentencing for drug crimes; he ordered federal prosecutors to begin seeking the maximum criminal charges possible.
 A staunch opponent of illegal immigration, Sessions adopted a hard line on sanctuary cities and told reporters that cities failing to comply with federal immigration policy would lose federal funding.
 He also played a key role in the implementation of the Trump administration family separation policy.
 Trump issued an executive order revoking the cities' funding, but that order was overturned by a federal court.
 Sessions also supported Department of Justice prosecutions of medical marijuana providers.

 On November 7, 2018, Sessions tendered his resignation at Trump's request following months of public and private conflict with President Trump over his recusal from investigations relating to Russian election interference.
 Sessions ran in the 2020 Senate election in Alabama to reclaim his old seat, but lost in the Republican primary to Tommy Tuberville, who was supported by President Trump.

 Early life and early career

-Sessions was born in Selma, Alabama, on December 24, 1946, the son of Jefferson Beauregard Sessions, Jr., and the former Abbie Powe.
+Sessions was born in Selma, Alabama, on December 24, 1946, the son of Jefferson Beauregard Sessions Jr. and the former Abbie Powe.
 Sessions, his father, and his grandfather were named after Jefferson Davis, a U.S. senator and president of the Confederate States of America, and P. G. T. Beauregard, a veteran of the Mexican–American War and a Confederate general who oversaw the Battle of Fort Sumter that commenced the American Civil War.
 His father owned a general store in Hybart, Alabama, and later owned a farm equipment dealership.
-Both Sessions's parents were primarily of English descent, with some Scots-Irish ancestry.
 In 1964, Sessions became an Eagle Scout, and later, he earned the Distinguished Eagle Scout Award for his many years of service.

 After attending Wilcox County High School in nearby Camden, Sessions studied at Huntingdon College in Montgomery, graduating with a Bachelor of Arts in 1969.
-He was active in the Young Republicans and was student body president.
+He was active in the Young Republicans, the marching band and was student body president.
 Sessions attended the University of Alabama School of Law and graduated with a Juris Doctor in 1973.

 Sessions entered the private practice of law in Russellville and later in Mobile.
 He also served in the Army Reserve in the 1970s with the rank of captain.